R. Stephanie Huang, Ph.D.

 Robert Gruener

-I received my undergraduate degree in Biochemistry from the University of Wisconsin-Madison and am currently a graduate student in the Committee on Cancer Biology here at the University of Chicago.
-My research involves using drug screening and genomic data to predict drugs that may be effective in treating cancers that have limited treatment options, particularly triple-negative breast cancer.
-After generating these predictions, the compounds will then be tested for efficacy in appropriate cell lines and mouse models.
+Robert received his undergraduate degree in Biochemistry from the University of Wisconsin-Madison and earned his Ph.D. through the Committee on Cancer Biology at the University of Chicago.
+His research involves using drug screening and genomic data to predict drugs that may be effective in treating cancers that have limited treatment options, particularly triple-negative breast cancer.
+After generating these computational predictions, he tests the compounds for efficacy in appropriate in vitro cell lines and in vivo mouse models.

 email: [email protected]